-For people with health problems resulting from injury or disease, the physical therapist assists in the recovery process making them stronger, relieving their pain and helping them to regain use of an affected limb or to relearn such activities of daily living as walking, dressing or bathing.
-Physical therapists teach patients and their families what to do so that healing continues through self care at home.
+For people with health problems resulting from injury or disease, the physical therapist assists in the recovery process making them stronger, relieving their pain and helping them to regain use of an affected limb or to relearn such activities of daily living like walking, dressing or bathing.
+Physical therapists teach patients and their families what to do so that healing continues through self-care at home.

 Occupational Therapy: Skills for the Job of Living

 Occupational Therapy is a skilled treatment that helps individuals achieve independence in all facets of their lives.
 Every day children and adults have or develop health conditions that significantly affect their ability to manage their daily lives.
 With the help of occupational therapy, many of these individuals can achieve or regain a higher level of independence.
 When skill and strength cannot be developed or improved, occupational therapy offers creative solutions and alternatives for carrying out daily activities.

 Services typically include

 Customized treatment programs aimed at improving abilities to carry out the activities of daily living

 Comprehensive evaluation of home and job environments and recommendations on necessary adaptation

 Speech-Language Pathology: Language, Our Most Human Characteristic

 Language is essential to learning, working and enjoying family life and friendships.
 There are many ways to express language: speaking, using sign language, writing and using computerized communication devices.
 The professionals who are educated to assess speech and language development and to treat language and speech disorders are speech-language pathologists (sometimes informally referred to as speech therapists).